Engine temperature warning light on the car dashboard

 Coolant replacement

-The liquid should be changed every: 2 - 4 years
+The liquid should be changed every: 2 – 4 years.
+Always use the type of coolant recommended by the vehicle manufacturer.

 Coolant